Noah Dillon: Hot Mess

 In 2016, Virgil Abloh commissioned Dillon and Sabbat to create a book for his brand Off-White entitled "WOMAN".
 In 2017, Milk Gallery commissioned Dillon and Sabbat to create 250 pieces of multimedia artwork for New York Fashion Week.
 The artworks were exhibited alongside poems written by Hot Mess member and author Curtis Eggleston.
 Dillon and Sabbat later collaborated with SSENSE to release a collection of clothing.
 In 2021, Los Angeles boutique and gallery Terminal 27 held an exhibition titled "Surfaces" containing works of Dillon and Sabbat.

 The Hellp

 Dillon formed a band called The Hellp with Eddie Liaboh and Devin Finucane while living in Durango in 2015.
 In February 2016, they released their debut album Twin Sinner.
 In 2021, the band signed to Terrible Records, under which they released their EP Enemy.
 In 2023, the band was signed to Atlantic Records under the imprint Anemoia.
 On October 25, 2024, they released their sophomore album LL.
+On November 21st, 2025, they released their third album, Riviera.